strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 To know the roles a certain user has, we could leverage a service (in the example code `rolesService`) that exposes a stream with all the roles the user has.

 ### The hasRole directive end result
-Now that we have identified all the different things we need to properly implement our directve, we can start.
+Now that we have identified all the different things we need to properly implement our directive, we can start.
 See the comments for more information.

 ```typescript
 @Directive({